Sky Chart for May 2017

 From SEA and SKY at http://www.seasky.org/astronomy/astronomy-calendar-current.html

-- April 1 – Mercury at Greatest Eastern Elongation.
-The planet Mercury reaches greatest eastern elongation of 19 degrees from the Sun.
-This is the best time to view Mercury since it will be at its highest point above the horizon in the evening sky.
-Look for the planet low in the western sky just after sunset.
+- May 17 – Mercury at Greatest Western Elongation.
+The planet Mercury reaches greatest western elongation of 25.8 degrees from the Sun.
+This is the best time to view Mercury since it will be at its highest point above the horizon in the morning sky.
+Look for the planet low in the eastern sky just before sunrise.

 Athabasca is home to the Athabasca University Geophysical Observatory (AUGO), part of an international network studying the subauroral zone.

 Sign up to receive email alerts of possible or actual aurora displays.

 This is an astronomy app configured to your location.

 Sky View is another astronomy app using your GPS enabled tablet or phone.

 The Dark Sky Meter app allows you to use your smartphone to send data to aid creation of a world-wide map of light pollution.

 Athabasca full moon chart:

 Gavin Pretor-Pinney, The Cloudspotter’s Guide: The Science, History, and Culture of Clouds (Penguin 2006)